robertderidder/NNCV/Final assignment/README.md

 2. Using generalised DICE loss
 3. Using painting by numbers to increase shape-bias and rely less on texture

+The following parameters were tested:
+1. Which backbone performs best for this task: ResNet50, ResNet101
+2. Train backbone or not?
+3. Which loss: Cross-entropy or Generalised Dice, or combination
+4. Which combination of starting learning rate + decay
+5. Output stride 16 vs 32.
+6. Batch size 16 vs 32 vs 64

 ## How to run this code
 Steps to run the code:
 1. Clone this repository